Arachni/arachni/README.md

 **2 Simplicity**<br/>
 Although some parts of the Framework are fairly complex you will never have to deal them directly.<br/>
-From a user's or a module developer's point of view everything appears simple and straight-forward all the while retaining and providing power, performance and flexibility.
+From a user's or a module developer's point of view everything appears simple and straight-forward all the while providing power, performance and flexibility.

 There are only a couple of rules a developer needs to follow: